Planck 2013 results X. Energetic particle effects: characterization, removal, and simulation: Impact of glitch residuals on final results

-In practice, the quantities $P_0(q)$ and $P_c(q) - P_0(q)$ are evaluated for simulations of the 143-2a detector for $N = 10\,000$ rings.
-We selected rings with no strong galactic signal in the galactic plane to avoid giving too much weight to the galaxy, keeping about $95\%$ of the rings.
-Results are shown in Figure~\ref{fig:evalbias} for logarithmically spaced bins.
+In practice, the quantities $P_0(q)$ and $P_{\rm c}(q) - P_0(q)$ are evaluated for simulations of the 143-2a detector for $N = 10\,000$ rings.
+We selected rings with no strong Galactic signal, to avoid giving too much weight to the Galaxy, keeping about $95\%$ of the rings.
+Results are shown in Fig.~\ref{fig:evalbias} for logarithmically spaced bins.

-We observe that $P_c(q) - P_0(q)$ is compatible with zero at all scales.
-We measure a higher limit of the bias of $\approx 5\times 10^{-4}$ in individual bins at all scales relevant for cosmology, i.e. for $k$ corresponding to $1\leq\ell\leq2000$.
-The absence of significant bias due to the deglitching procedure is verified at the ring level, but this conclusion can in principle be drawn at the map level and hence at the CMB power spectrum level.
-Also, we do not expect to observe differences for the CMB measured with other bolometers since the presence of bias has to do with the errors made on sky signal reconstruction, and not on errors made of the glitch template fitting and subtraction.
-Nevertheless, we have performed the same exercise for a SWB bolometer at 143\,GHz (143-5).
-We do not find any bias and placed an even lower limit of $2\times 10^{-4}$ due to lower rate of glitches for this bolometer.
+We can see that $P_{\rm c}(q) - P_0(q)$ is compatible with zero at all scales.
+We estimate an upper limit to the bias of around $5\times 10^{-4}$ in individual bins at all scales relevant for cosmology, i.e., for $k$ corresponding to $1\leq\ell\leq2000$.
+The absence of significant bias due to the deglitching procedure is verified at the ring level, but this conclusion can be drawn at the map level, and hence at the CMB power spectrum level.
+Also, we do not expect to observe differences for the CMB measured with other bolometers, since the presence of bias has to do with the errors made in the sky signal reconstruction, and not on errors made in glitch template fitting and subtraction.
+Nevertheless, we have performed the same exercise for an SWB bolometer at 143\,GHz (143-5).
+We did not find any bias and can place an even lower limit of $2\times 10^{-4}$, due to the lower rate of glitches for this bolometer.

-The situation is different for strong galactic signal and for high frequency channels as the detection threshold is increased with the signal amplitude and, even, long glitch templates are not subtracted for very high sky signal, as described in Section~\ref{sec:method}.
-We expect this to bias slightly the estimation of the sky signal in the positive direction since less positive glitch signal is removed in regions of strong sky signal.
-This effect is described in detail in \cite{DPC_paper}.
+The situation is different for strong Galactic signals and for high frequency channels, since the detection threshold is increased with the signal amplitude and even long glitch templates are not subtracted for very high sky signal, as described in Sect.~\ref{sec:method}.
+We expect this to slightly bias the estimation of the sky signal in the positive direction, since less positive glitch signal is removed in regions of strong sky signal.
+This effect is described in detail in \cite{planck2011-1.7}.
 In particular we observed an effect of the order of $4 \times 10^{-4}$ of the signal amplitude at 545\,GHz.
 The effect on the beam response estimation is studied in detail in \cite{planck2013-p03c}.